Metheringham: Community

-The village has a primary school, a High Street cafe, a Co-op store, and a traditional butcher's shop, which has been trading for over 80 years.
+The village has a primary school, a High Street café, a Co-op store, and a traditional butcher's shop, which has been trading for over 80 years.
 It has four pubs: the Star & Garter in Prince's Street, the White Hart Inn, the Lincolnshire Poacher in High Street, and the Londesborough Arms.

 Metheringham is served by an hourly daytime, Monday-to-Saturday bus between Boston and Lincoln, provided by Brylaine.
 This runs less frequently on Sundays.
 Other services run to South Kyme (P. C. Coaches) and to Sleaford (Road Car).
 There are regular direct Monday-to-Saturday train services to Lincoln, Doncaster, Sleaford, Spalding, Peterborough, and Leicester.